ANUSF/OpenID-Client-Engine/README.md

     bundle

+4) Set up devise:

+   rails g devise:install

-4) Run the generator, specifying the name for the user model:
+5) Run the generator for each user model:

     rails g openid_client user

-5) Migrate the database:
+6) Migrate the database:

     rake db:migrate

-6) Make sure there is a `root_path` that devise can redirect to after sign-in.
+7) Make sure there is a `root_path` that devise can redirect to after sign-in.

 Author: Olaf Delgado-Friedrichs (odf@github.com)